ligato/docs/docs/user-guide/concepts.md

 Back in the plugin, start the watcher.
 The watcher requires two channel types: `datasync.ChangeEvent` and `datasync.ResyncEvent`.

-It also requires a set of key prefixes to watch.
+You also need a set of key prefixes to watch.

 ```go
 p.resyncEventChannel := make(chan datasync.ResyncEvent)